 The average delay between the onset of mental illness symptoms and treatment is 11 years.
-When individuals with mental illness receive the right services, at the right place, at the Find Help, Find Hope.
+We know that when individuals with mental illness receive the right services, at the right place, at the right time, fewer folks will end up homeless, hospitalized, and/or incarcerated.